All baptized persons have rights within the society of the Church. The Tribunal exists to vindicate these rights and to serve truth.

 Are witnesses necessary?

 Absolutely!
-The Tribunal will ask both parties of the former marriage to provide names and addresses of people who are available to assist the Tribunal in gaining a better understanding of the problems that occurred in the marriage from its inception.
+The Tribunal will ask both parties of the former marriage to provide names and addresses of people who are available to assist the Tribunal in determining whether the invalidity of the marriage can be proven.

 Witnesses should be chosen on the basis of their ability to be objective, on their knowledge of the facts and on their knowledge of one or both parties.
 These could include parents, family members, friends or counselors.
 Before their names are submitted t o the Tribunal, they must agree to your request to cooperate in the Tribunal process.